-Week 10 (8 weeks after conception): All major internal organs, such as the lungs, kidney and liver, are in place.
-The embryo begins to respond to touch and moves away from painful contact.
+Week 10: All major internal organs, such as the lungs, kidneys and liver, are in place.
+The fetus begins to move and respond to stimuli.

 Week 12: All the major internal organs are formed.
 During the remainder of the pregnancy, the organs grow and mature in order to function independently outside the womb.
 The brain and muscles are working together to kick, curl toes, press lips together and produce some facial expressions.
 The sex can be distinguished at this stage.
 The fetus is now 9 cm (3½ inches) long and weighs about 15 grams.

 During pregnancy, many women are curious about fetal development, especially as they begin to feel the baby moving (as early as 16 weeks).

 If you have had a positive pregnancy test, it is recommended that you talk to doctor to confirm and date the pregnancy.
 Once confirmed it is advisable to seek out prenatal care.